Glossary

 Chronic infection with H pylori causes atrophic and even metaplastic changes in the stomach, and it has a known association with peptic ulcer disease.
 The most common route of H pylori infection is either oral-to-oral or fecal-to-oral contact via water or food consumption.

-Helicobacter pylori infection
+Helicobacter pylori diagnosis

 1st Level